priyankarauthan/HibernateAndSpringBootIntegration/README.md

 # Hibernate & Spring Boot Integration

+### N+1 Problem

+N+1 problem happens when an application first fetches a list of data in one query and then fetches related data separately for each record, causing many unnecessary database calls.

+### ✅ Solutions to Fix N+1 Problem (In Points)

+1️⃣ Use JOIN FETCH

+Fetch parent and child data together in one query

+Prevents lazy loading from triggering extra queries

+Most effective and most commonly used solution

+Best for read operations where related data is required

+2️⃣ Use EntityGraph

+Tells Hibernate in advance which related fields to load

+Keeps code clean and readable

+No need to write complex JPQL queries

+Good alternative to JOIN FETCH

+3️⃣ Use DTO / Projection Queries

+Fetch only the required fields instead of full entities

+Eliminates lazy loading completely

+Improves performance and reduces memory usage

+Ideal for APIs, reports, and read-only data

+4️⃣ Enable Batch Fetching

+Hibernate loads child entities in batches instead of one-by-one

+Reduces the number of queries

+Helps when JOIN FETCH is not feasible

+Partial solution, does not fully eliminate N+1

+5️⃣ Use Pagination Carefully

+Avoid fetching large datasets at once

+Combine pagination with JOIN FETCH or DTOs

+Prevents excessive database calls and memory issues

+6️⃣ Avoid Accessing Lazy Collections Inside Loops

+Accessing lazy-loaded data in loops triggers multiple queries

+Always decide fetch strategy before looping

+Fetch required relationships upfront

+7️⃣ Avoid Using FetchType.EAGER as a Fix

+Loads data even when not required

+Causes performance and memory problems

+Considered a bad practice for fixing N+1

+8️⃣ Use Caching (When Applicable)

+Second-level cache can reduce repeated DB calls

+Useful for frequently accessed, rarely changing data

+Should be used carefully

 ## 📌 1.
 What is Hibernate & Why Use It?
 Hibernate maps Java objects to database tables, allowing interaction without SQL.